denoland/docs/runtime/manual/basics/modules/reloading_modules.md

+---
+title: "Reloading Modules"
+---

 import { replacements } from "@site/src/components/Replacement";

-# Reloading Modules

 By default, a module in the cache will be reused without fetching or re-compiling it.
 Sometimes this is not desirable and you can force deno to